-Photonics and Optoelectronic Devices (MSc) 2017 entry
+Photonics and Optoelectronic Devices (MSc) 2020 entry

-Postgraduate; leading to a Master of Science (MSc)
+Postgraduate, leading to a Master of Science (MSc)

-Twelve months full time
+12 months full time

-English language proficiency.
-See English language tests and qualifications.
+- English language proficiency.
+See postgraduate English language requirements.

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.